bem-site/bem-method/articles/bem-full-stack/bem-full-stack.en.md

 We will be using the Twitter API for our project.
 In the end we will have a functional website built on the full BEM technology stack and a step-by-step guide to the implementation process.

-Specifically for the master class we created a mini-service that searches various social networking sites and presents search results in an orderdly manner.
+Specifically for the article we created a mini-service that searches various social networking sites and presents search results in an orderdly manner.
 We have put it on GitHub in the [github.com/bem/sssr](https://github.com/bem/sssr/) repository — you are welcome to [have a look](https://sssr.bem.yandex.net/).

 And now let's start from the beginning.